umati/UA-CloudPublisher/Spec.md

 The concept of OPC UA Part 14 should be followed as closely as possible.

+## Status of the Publisher

+As definied in OPC UA Part 14 the status should be sended at the following topic:
+`opcua/json/status/<PublisherId>` with  `<PublisherId>` is the name of the Client The value of the Field "IsCyclic" should be `true` and the Status should be published at least every 90 Sec a higher frequency is possible.

+## Application Description

+The Application can be send optional.

+## Connection

+As definied in OPC UA Part 14 the connection should be sended at the following topic:
+`opcua/json/connection/<PublisherId>` with  `<PublisherId>` is the name of the Client.
+The following parameter must be set:

+- `WriterGroups.DataSetWriters.QueueName`
+- `WriterGroups.DataSetWriters.MetaDataQueueName`

 ## Mapping

+### Gerneral

+- For identification of nodes, the name of the DataSet with expanded NodeId must be used.

 ### Mapping of Objects and Variables